Intel's Ronler Acres Plant

 Which reminded me of one final I took at UT in a computer science class about operating systems.
 The test looked really simple, one page, maybe a dozen questions, but you really had to know the material in order to answer them.
 Even being a whiz kid I found it difficult.
 What was interesting though was the last question on the test: What do you think your grade in this class should be?
 I thought that the test was fair evaluation of what we had covered in the class, so I answered that my grade for the class should be whatever I got on this exam.
 I was certain that I had answered enough questions correctly to at least rate a C, which wouldn't be great but it would be adequate.
 If I did better than that, well, that would be a bonus.
 I don't remember what I actually got.
 I wonder if I could look it up?

 Thinking about this test reminded me of the instructor, James Peterson, I think.
 He was one of the best instructors I had.
-In comparison, Kathryn hated her biology instructor.
+In comparison, Daughter hated her biology instructor.
 After she blew the first midterm (which was discarded from consideration when grades were calculated), she retained one of the TA's as an tutor.
 A couple of hours a week with the tutor were enough help that she was able to absorb enough of the material and get a decent grade for the class.
 Money well spent, I say.

 UT had a system for evaluating instructors.
 If you wanted to bother you could find out what kind of rating previous students had given an instructor.
 Of course, if you opted not to take a class because of the instructor, that meant screwing around with your schedule and possibly having to wait another term to take a class, which might mean having to hang around school for another term and delaying graduation.